Download PDF 2017 Rule Book

 The minimum weight allowed is that listed in the SCCA Rule Book, Production Car Specifications, 1962 for G-1 & G-2 and 1965 for G-3 & G-4, less 7%.

 Ignition: Points or internal electronic triggering within the original distributor is allowed.
 No external ignition triggering of any type is allowed, unless it was originally fitted at time of production.
 No external spark enhancement devices are allowed unless produced and allowed originally in the point of time for the car’s acceptance date.
-No device may be attached to the system which results or assists in traction control.
+No device may be attached to the system which results in traction control.
+An external ignition box (MSD, Crane, etc.) may be used, as long as the system is operated within an OEM (period) distributor.
+Any ignition system may NOT offer traction control.
+If an external ignition box is used, it must be located out of normal view where it cannot be seen.
+Any competitor found with any form of traction control, within the ignition system or otherwise, will be permanently excluded from HMSA and/or SCRAMP events.

 Car Verification and eligibility:

-Only cars that actually competed in NASCAR’s Grand National or Winston Cup events thru 1990 are eligible.
-Later cars may on a per event bases, be accepted based on application.
-Evidence must be provided to support such participation.
-Cars must be carefully prepared and presented to “a point in time”. (see car preparation).
+Only cars that actually competed in NASCAR’s Grand National or Winston/Nextel Cup events thru 2006 are eligible.
+No COT or newer cars are eligible.
+Cars must be carefully prepared and presented to “a point in time” (see car preparation).
 Cars will be inspected, weighed, and verified at the first 2 events of the year.
 Any deficiencies will be noted, and MUST be brought into compliance before the participant’s next planned event.
 Each car will receive an annual ‘compliance’ sticker.
 This does not replace the tech inspection at each event, but is, initially, supplemental to it.

-Cars presented for entry must be homogenous with respect to body design, paint and graphics, and mechanical components.
-Chassis, and body configuration and engines must be form the same year.
+Cars presented for entry must be homogenous with respect to body design, paint, graphics, and mechanical components.
+Chassis, body configuration and engines must be from the same year.

 Cars must be consistent in appearance with the year in which they ran in NASCAR.
 Paint and graphics should reflect the “point in time” year stated.
 Historic photos or other archival documentation is required.